 - S = Total supply of Doge (being 123.345.470.276)

 Don’t get me wrong, a high price does NOT mean it’s a bad investment.
 Bitcoin eventually went over x100 after being 428 USD.
 At least now you have a better sense of where the coin is at on the BTC price-point.

 - If you do the same exercise with tokens like VeChain (0.05 usd) & Nano (6 usd), you’d end up with 222 usd & 38 usd.
 VeChain appears to be 120x cheaper, but is actually 5.8x times more expensive than Nano.
 But both still have lots of growth potential and are just half the price or less than Doge.

 - Another example is Ethereum.
 It still looks cheap compared to 1 BTC, but if you match the supplies: you end up at 8.133 USD.
 That’s how high BTC was just a few months ago.
-Things could go ether way (pun intended), and you could stille make quite a lot of profit.
+Things could go ether way (pun intended), and you could still make quite a lot of profit.
 But I wouldn’t expect an x100 return anytime soon.

-You can easily check the price of any altcoin and its TOTAL supply (not to be mistaken with circulating supply) compared to Bitcoin on Coin Perspective.
+You can easily check the price of any altcoin and its TOTAL supply (not to be mistaken with circulating supply) compared to Bitcoin on Coin Perspective or Marketcapof.
 You could check the ones not listed there on Coinmarketcap.
 It can be insightful to make a list of your favorite coins in an Excel/Google sheets.
 You could enter their total supply and actual value, and calculate their “Real value” using the simple formula mentioned above.